 One more little thing- Kapa Nui also doesn’t use any plastic in their products- their polish wands are entirely made of bamboo and their polish remover comes in a glass bottle, along with reusable cotton disks.
 They also make their polishes entirely in Hawaii.

-Because of their commitment to sustainability and eco-friendliness, I am giving this brand a 5/5 for impact.
+Because of their commitment to sustainability, eco-friendliness, and cruelty free agenda, I am giving this brand a 5/5 for impact.